This article was last updated on: October 2018

 Air China Boeing 777-200.

-We were pushed-back on time and made our way to the runway, and rotated about 19:00 local time in Beijing (there was still some light).
+We were pushed-back on time and made our way to the runway.
+Rotation happened at about 19:00 local time in Beijing, there was still some light.

 About 19:00 local, starting our taxi still with some daylight.

-We left the same way in which we had arrived a couple of weeks before, around Mongolia, Russia, Canada, and then the United States.
+We left the same way in which we had arrived a couple of weeks before.
+That is, around Mongolia, Russia, Canada, and then the United States.

 Is that you Yisus?